krantiprakash/Robot-Dog/README.md

 ## 2. Launch the Robot Model in Mujoco and RViz with ROS 2 Effort Controller

-To visualize and control the Unitree B2 robot model, launch the following ROS 2 launch file:
+To visualize and control the Boston Dynamics Spot mini robot model, launch the following ROS 2 launch file:

 ```bash
 ros2 launch spot_description spot_effort.launch.py